- Our Impact

-World Vision began working in the region in 1975, supporting a secondary school for boys in Bethlehem.
-Since then, some of World Vision’s major accomplishments include:
+World Vision began working in the region in 1975, opening a secondary school for boys in Bethlehem that same year.
+Since then, some of World Vision's major accomplishments include:

 The region contains low coastal plains, central mountain ranges, a rugged upland plateau in the east, and the Negev Desert in the south of Israel.
 The climate is temperate, with hot summers and mild winters.

 Natural resources include timber, copper, natural gas, clay, and sand for Israel; limestone, olive oil and arable land for the West Bank.